 In 2000, Gates ventured down from the everyday tasks of Microsoft, giving the activity of CEO to school companion Steve Ballmer, who had been with Microsoft since 1980.
 Gates situated himself as boss programming modeler so he could focus on what was for him the more enthusiastic side of the business, however, he remained the administrator of the board.

-In 2006, Gates reported he was progressing himself from all-day work at Microsoft to commit the greater quality opportunity to the establishment.
+In 2006, Gates reported he was progressing himself from all-day work at Microsoft to committing the greater quality opportunity to the establishment.
 His last entire day at Microsoft was June 27, 2008.

 In February 2014, Gates ventured down as an administrator of Microsoft so as to move into another situation as an innovation counselor.
 Long-term Microsoft CEO Steve Ballmer was supplanted by 46-year-old Satya Nadella.

 Gates has received numerous awards for philanthropic work.
 Time magazine named Gates one of the most influential people of the 20th century.
 The magazine also named Gates and his wife Melinda, along with rock band U2’s lead singer, Bono, as the 2005 Persons of the Year.